 Guidelines for Course Delivery in the Event of University Cancellation/Closure/Remote Status

-ACADEMIC AND STUDENT AFFAIRS PROCESS AND PROCEDURES
+ACADEMIC AFFAIRS PROCESS AND PROCEDURES

 Effective Date: January 2021